rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 08/03/2020

+Received my Samsung Portable SSD T5 and installed Ubuntu 20.04 on it.
+It is very fast.

+I also rewrote the appendix with up-to-date installation instructions.
+I changed the name Appendix into Installation instructions.
+[See](https://www.appligate.nl/BAWJ/dev/).

 ### 07/15/2020 - Rewrite the course

 Added documentation to [AppliAR](https://www.appligate.nl/AppliAR.jl/).
 In [4.
 Example](https://www.appligate.nl/AppliAR.jl/chapter4/) the code that uses Docker containers and actors.
 Now ready to rewrite the course and incorporate the actors.